 Ditch the legal jargon

 In research by Textio, they found that roles with an equal opportunities statement filled 6% faster.
-The problem is, too many companies use bland statements from compliant templates.
+The problem is, too many companies use bland statements from compliance templates.
 They are usually loaded with jargon, legal terms, and bland phrases, which mean nothing to most people.
 This is why no one reads them.
 These types of statements rarely reflect cultures of inclusion and belonging.

 How often have you seen things like this at the bottom of job adverts?